CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

 possible that the receiver *did* sent back an answer, but that the answer could not be recognized as a valid SMTP response message.
 In such a case we use the "invalid" result type.
-When the TCP connection was lost while waiting for an answer the "lost" type is result, and the "error" type is used in case the receiver server just rejected our instruction.
+When the TCP connection was lost while waiting for an answer the "lost" type is result, and the "error" type is used in case the receiver server sent back a valid SMTP answer, but the answer was that the message was rejected.

-If a valid answer was received, and the instruction from MailerQ was accepted, the delivery moves to the next state, and no result is logged in the JSON object.
+If MailerQ's instruction was accepted, the delivery moves to the next state, and no result is logged in the JSON object.

 ## Special combinations